SLaks/ExcelExporter/Readme.md

  - When exporting ADO.Net DataTables, the sheet name is optional; if omitted, the table's `TableName` property will be used instead.

  - When exporting ADO.Net DataReaders, the reader must remain open when `ExportTo()` is called.
 When the export is finished, the reader will be closed.
+ -

+##License

+ExcelExport is Copyright © 2016 by Contributors under the MIT license (https://opensource.org/licenses/MIT).